benchilton/picoMIPS-assembler/README.md

-You need to ensure that the register information is held within a field named *registers* You need to ensure that the instruction information is held within a field named *instructions*
+You need to ensure that the register information is held within a field named *registers* You need to ensure that the instruction information is held within a field named *instructions* You need to ensure that the instruction field widths is held within a field named *widths* You may choose if branches/jumps are either 'relative' or 'absolute' by the field named *branches*

 With respect to registers, a range may be specified and the tool will automatically expand the range.